Monday 17 July - 17h58 | PS/Grand Prix

 Foals on the Web — a Huge Success for the PS Online Auction

-Paul Schockemöhle, the biggest private breeder and horse dealer in Germany, really knows how to pick foals.
+In some ways, Paul Schockemöhle, the biggest private breeder and horse dealer in Germany, just knows how to pick them.
 “Still, I had not counted on this impact and success,” says the native of Mühlen, half-way between Bremen and Münster, about his recent PS Online Auction.

 A new sales format